What to expect in the Galápagos

 Adventure: Your flight from mainland Ecuador over to the islands is just the beginning of your Galápagos experience.
 During your time here, you can choose land and/or boat based tours.
 Whether you choose to hike lava rock trails, explore the untainted beaches, muck about in the mangroves, or a walk to the top of Sierra Negra, you’ll definitely feel that sense of adventuring into the unknown.
 The clear Pacific waters mean you can cruise around in a sea kayak or ‘panga’ dinghy, stay shallow while snorkelling with a rainbow of tropical fish, or dive deeper with sharks and rays.
 The back of a horse or a mountain bike also offers more ways to enjoy these mysterious landscapes.

 Making good things happen through travel: Pretty much all of the activities you can do here offer a chance to learn about Galápagos history and culture, environment and sustainability.
 If you’re one of around a quarter of a million people that now visit each year, being prepared and armed with some knowledge, goes a huge way towards minimising your human footprint on the islands.
-Aside from respecting conservation and wildlife guidelines, you can also tune into a movement of conscious tourism and meaningful travel.
+Aside from respecting conservation and wildlife guidelines, you can also tune into a movement of conscious tourism.
 This basically means some mindful reflection on the way you travel; educating yourself about the local communities and businesses and the activities you decide to do.
 With our help, you can make sure that your choices are a force for good, as well as feel good.